A Pilot Study Evaluating Photobiomodulation Therapy for Diabetic Macular Edema (AE)

 Sponsored by Jaeb Center for Health Research, in collaboration with JDRF, National Institutes of Health (NIH), National Eye Institute (NEI) and PhotoOptx LLC

 What is This Study?

-Diabetic Macular Edema (DME) is a serious complication of diabetes caused by the weakening of blood vessels in the eye, leading to fluid seeping into your retina, and potentially lead to vision-loss.
-DME is typically treated by injections of Anti–vascular endothelial growth factor therapy (Anti-VEGF) drugs.
+Diabetic macular edema (DME) is a serious complication of diabetes caused by the weakening of blood vessels in the eye, leading to fluid seeping into your retina and potentially lead to vision-loss.
+DME is typically treated by injections of anti–vascular endothelial growth factor therapy (Anti-VEGF) drugs.
 This study is testing the effects of photobiomodulation, quite literally shining a light into the eye.
-More specifically, shining a 670nm (red) wavelength device twice a day for 90 seconds through 4 months to see if there is improvement, measured by mean change in central subfield thickness, as well as a host of secondary outcomes.
+More specifically, shining a 670nm (red) wavelength device twice a day for 90 seconds through four months to see if there is improvement, measured by mean change in central subfield thickness, as well as a host of secondary outcomes.

 Why do We Care?